right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 5. "You are so cute!
 If I wasn't gay, I'd probably be hitting on you right about...now."
 (Yes...this works.
 She knows you're joking, or will work to find out if you are.
 This also works well for groups with guys in them.)

 6. "You have the coolest-looking ears.
 I want a picture of them!
 They are so cute!"
 (Bust out your camera or camera phone and take a picture of her ear.
-Re-

----

-# CHASE HUGHES

-member to smile.)
+Re-member to smile.)
 7. "Were you in the chess club in high school?
 You have a smartgirl vibe."
 8. "I'll make a bet with you...
 I'll bet you that you can pick any dude in here and I'll walk you over to him and introduce you...ANY GUY in here...I'll bet he's boring."
 (You should deliver this as if you are only making a joke about stupid men, not a bet.
 They won't take the bet anyway, though.)
 9. "You just made me so hungry!"
 (Pause very briefly for a response.)
 "Your hair kinda reminds me of an awesome blossom.
 It's so cute.
 I never see that style; I love it!